-In classical work stealing [3], when a task $\Gamma_a$ spawns task $\Gamma_b$ , the worker that spawns $\Gamma_b$ will start to work on $\Gamma_b$ eagerly, and the continuation of $\Gamma_a$ after the spawn might be stolen by other idle workers.
+In classical work stealing [3], when a task Γ_a spawns task Γ_b , the worker that spawns Γ_b will start to work on Γ_b eagerly, and the continuation of Γ_a after the spawn might be stolen by other idle workers.
 This strategy is called the work-first task scheduling policy in the work-stealing paradigm.
-As the alternative, the worker can stay with $\Gamma_a$ and let another worker help by stealing $\Gamma_b$ .
-The worker will work on $\Gamma_b$ later if $\Gamma_b$ is not picked up by other workers.
+As the alternative, the worker can stay with Γ_a and let another worker help by stealing Γ_b .
+The worker will work on Γ_b later if Γ_b is not picked up by other workers.
 This alternative work-stealing strategy is called the help-first task scheduling policy.

 The naming of the "work-first" and "help-first" policies can be understood from the perspective of the worker of the parent task when executing an async.
 Under the work-first policy, the parent task's worker will work on the child task first.
 Under the help-first policy, the parent task's worker will ask other workers to help execute the child task first.
 The work-first policy is sometimes referred to as a depth-first policy because, in a 1-worker execution, all the tasks will be executed in the order of depth-first traversal of the task spawn tree.
-Figure 34 shows a task spawn tree and the 1-thread execution order of the tasks under the work-first policy and the help-first policy.
+Figure 34 shows a task spawn tree and the 1-thread execution order of the tasks under the work-first policy.